inanna-eftimova/Music-Library/README.md

 ??Live demo in Replit: [Music Library Web API](https://eventures-web-api.softuniorg.repl.co)

+When the app is started locally, RESTful API documentation in avaible on: http://localhost:3300/api-docs

 The following endpoints are supported:
  - `GET /data/albums?sortBy=_createdOn%20desc` - list all albums
  - `GET /data/albums/:id` - returns an album by given `id`